nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Showing an event’s details

-1. Shows the details of an event
+1. Show the details of an event

    1. Prerequisite: List all events using the `listEvents` command.
 At least 1 event in the event list.
    2. Test case: `showDetails 1`<br>